India Gambling Regulation

 1Overview of Gambling Laws in India

-Indian law largely prohibits landbased casino gambling, which is legal only in Goa, Sikkim, Diu, and Daman at the time of publication.
-These states and union territories have standard landbased gambling venues along with floating casinos that operate on cruise ships.
-As for online gambling, there are no specific laws that regulate it but it is largely considered illegal throughout the country.
+Indian law generally prohibits land-based casino gambling, which is legal only in Goa, Sikkim, Diu, and Daman at the time of publication.
+These states and union territories host traditional land-based gambling venues, along with floating casinos that operate on cruise ships.
+As for online gambling, there are no specific laws that regulate it, so it is widely considered illegal throughout the country.

 2The Public Gambling Act of 1867

-One exception is the state of Sikkim where betting over the internet is legal and regulated.
+One exception is the state of Sikkim, where betting over the internet is legal and regulated.
 Casino gambling and its regulation are subject to each state’s individual gaming enactment.
-However, many states have adopted the Public Gambling Act of 1867 that passed when the country was still under the rule of the British Empire.
+However, many states have adopted the Public Gambling Act of 1867, which was passed when the country was still under British rule.

-This outdated legislation was obviously enacted before the advent of internet technologies so it does not contain any provisions regarding online gaming.
+This outdated legislation was enacted before the advent of internet technologies, so it does not contain any provisions regarding online gaming.
 It prohibits casino gaming, stating that both running and playing in common gaming houses are against the law.

 3Penalties for Violation

-Violators found guilty of running or owning a gaming house face imprisonment of up to three months or monetary sanctions not exceeding ₹200.
-With that in mind, Section 12 of the 1867 Public Gambling Act states that it applies only to chance-based games and excludes games of skill from the prohibition.
+Violators found guilty of running or owning a gaming house face imprisonment of up to three months or monetary penalties of up to ₹200.
+Section 12 of the 1867 Public Gambling Act clarifies that it applies only to chance-based games, excluding games of skill from the prohibition.

-Additionally, the Act prohibits gaming outside the above-mentioned gambling houses and more specifically in public streets.
-Section 13 states that officers of the law can apprehend any individual found betting money or other valuables on card and dice games in public.
-Once arrested, such individuals are liable either for a fine of up to ₹50 or imprisonment of up to one calendar month.
+Additionally, the Act prohibits gaming outside the above-mentioned gambling houses, specifically in public streets.
+Section 13 authorizes law enforcement officers to apprehend anyone betting money or other valuables on card or dice games in public.
+Once arrested, such individuals are liable for a fine of up to ₹50 or imprisonment of up to one calendar month.

 Regulations in Indian States with Legal Gambling

-The gaming enactments in most Indian states adhere to the Public Gambling Act of 1867, prohibiting casino gaming activities on their territory.
-By far, the only regions that host some forms of legal gambling are Sikkim, Goa, Nagaland, Diu, and Daman.
-Let’s go through the gambling laws and regulations in each of these territories.
+The gaming enactments in most Indian states adhere to the Public Gambling Act of 1867, which prohibits casino gaming activities within their territories.
+At present, the only regions that host any form of legal gambling are Sikkim, Goa, Nagaland, Diu, and Daman.
+Let’s review the gambling laws and regulations in each of these territories.

 Gambling Regulations in Sikkim